 - The interim dividend is announced and paid in the middle of the financial year.
 In contrast, the final dividend is paid after the completion of the financial year.

 - The interim dividend is declared before the finalization of the accounts.
 In comparison, the final dividend is paid after the finalization of the accounts.

 - An interim dividend can be canceled with the shareholder’s consent.
 Still, the year-end dividend, once approved, cannot be canceled, and it becomes an obligation of the Company to pay a year-end dividend.

 - The interim dividend is usually lesser than the year-end dividend.

-- Interim dividend requires a provision in the articles of association of the Company however, no such provision is required for a year-end dividend.
+- An interim dividend requires a provision in the Company’s articles of association; however, no such provision is necessary for a year-end dividend.

-This has been a guide to what is Final Dividend.
-Here we discuss key features of such year-end dividend along with examples.
-Also, we discuss the differences between Interim Dividend vs Final Dividend.
-You can learn more about Shareholders Equity from the following articles –
+This article has been a guide to what is Final Dividend.
+We explain its differences with interim dividend and how to calculate along with example, and key points.
+You can learn more about Shareholder’s Equity from the following articles –